 Altogether we’ve received 297 applications from 15 countries – Syria, South Africa, Russia, Algeria, Venezuela, Brasil, Croatia, Germany, Norway, the UK, the US, Canada, Belgium, Ireland, Australia and Sweden.

-Applications for our scholarships will open again in 2017.
+Applications for our license scholarship will open again on October 31, 2017.

 Ylva Maria Pavval runs Niejda – Chicks in Sápmi, a Sami organisation for Sami girls and women, active in Norway, Sweden, Finland and Russia.
 Niejda started as a mentorship program for Sami girls in Sweden in 2010 and grew from there.
 Regarding Write Your Self and the opportunity to use our license, Ylva writes: